libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

 #### Common issues:

-1. On **macOS**, the LWJGL 3 backend is only working when the JVM is run with the **`-XstartOnFirstThread`** argument.
-This can typically be done in the Launch/Run Configurations of your IDE, as is described [here](https://libgdx.com/dev/import-and-running/).
-Alternatively, if you're starting your project via Gradle, add this line to `run` task of the desktop gradle file:
+1. On **macOS**, there is another step required to get LWJGL 3 apps running.
+Either add the `com.badlogicgames.gdx:gdx-lwjgl3-glfw-awt-macos` dependency to your desktop project set the VM Options to `-XstartOnFirstThread`.
+The latter can typically be done in the Launch/Run Configurations of your IDE, as is described [here](/wiki/start/import-and-running).
+Alternatively, if you're starting your project via Gradle, add this line to `run` task of the desktop Gradle file:
    ```
     jvmArgs = ['-XstartOnFirstThread']
    ```
-   A third approach is to just programatically restart the JVM if the argument is not present (see [here](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java#L69) for a simple example).
+   A fourth approach is to just programatically restart the JVM if the argument is not present (see [here](https://github.com/crykn/guacamole/blob/master/gdx-desktop/src/main/java/de/damios/guacamole/gdx/StartOnFirstThreadHelper.java#L69) for a simple example).
 Lastly, if you want to deploy your game by packaging a JRE with it (which is the recommended way to distribute your later game), jpackage or packr allow you to set the JVM arguments.

 2. If you are using **gdx-tools** and the lwjgl3 backend in the same project, you need to modify your gdx-tools dependency like this:
    ```